saphena/chasm/betatest.md

 ## Entrant status

 Each entrant record includes a status, one of DNS, ok, Finisher and DNF.
 The initial status is DNS (Did Not Start).
 This changes, depending on the settings 'Rally Start option', during Check-out or at when the first bonus claim is submitted.

+## Rally time

+Regardless of the size of the territory, each rally is associated with a single timezone.

+The 'Rally starts' and 'Rally finishes' variables set the outer limits of rally time.
+These set the overall window within which everything must happen.
+The variable 'Max Rideable hours', normally simply the difference between those two variables, can be used for rallies which allow some flexibility in start times.

+## FEATURES NOT IMPLEMENTED YET

+Several features of v3 ScoreMaster are not implemented in this version.
+Such features might appear in future versions as and when they're needed.
+They're described here in anticipation of questions beginning "What happened to feature X?"

+### Multiple Legs

+It is possible to establish a rally with multiple distinct legs rather than the common arrangement of a single leg.
+A multi-leg rally has start and finish times for each leg, might be scored separately, and can have bonuses and/or combos restricted to a single leg.

+### Entrant emailing

+This feature is used to send customised emails to entrants, with or without small attachments, selected by entrant status and/or flag numbers.
+Typically used to distribute GPX files and/or Flag numbers at the rally start.

+### Starting cohorts

+Probably no longer needed.
+Was useful during Covid but starts now tend to be either a single mass start or with first claim starts.

+### Odo check facility

+No longer used cos, let's face it, a 20 mile check route really doesn't give anything like accuracy, even when the team remembers to include tenths in the trip reading.

+### AI

+A fully AI version of ScoreMaster may well appear by the 3rd quarter of 2026.
+This is an exciting prospect: ScoreMaster AI will be distinguished from regular ScoreMaster by the addition of "AI" after "ScoreMaster" on all screens and printouts.
+In all other respects, ScoreMaster AI will be exactly the same as ScoreMaster.